awssgr/voterocket-lab/README.md

 cd ~/environment
 ```

 Next, create a new React app using the [Create React App CLI](https://github.com/facebook/create-react-app).
-The `create-react-app` library will have been pre-installed by your lab co-ordinator.
+The `create-react-app` library was installed when you ran `setup.sh` earlier.

 ```bash
 create-react-app voterocket